 Here are a few examples of maps included in the Digital atlas.
 Some layers are complete, and others are still being added to the Atlas.

-Preservation Maps from the City’s Master Plan.
+These maps are from the City’s Master Plan.
 In 1992, Alexandria Archaeology created a series of 14 Small Area Plans with maps showing known or possible locations of historic and archaeological resources in each area of the City.
 These were compiled from a variety of historical and archaeological sources.

-Thematic Maps used for preservation in Old Town.
+These are used for preservation in Old Town.
 The 35 Thematic Maps were created from a variety of historic sources, each indicating known or possible sites related to prehistory, African American businesses, cemeteries, Quakers, the Civil War, the Fire of 1827, the Quakers, and other topics.
 These maps, with an underlying database, are gradually being added to the Digital Atlas.

-Historic Maps.
 The Civil War Environs of Washington (shown here) was the first historic map layer created for the Atlas.
 Layers have also been created from the Civil War Quartermaster Maps, and from portions of Alexandria maps from 1748, 1749, 1790 and 1849.

-Aerial Photographs.
 Changes in the City over time can be seen in a series of aerial photographs from 1927, 1937 (shown here) and the 1950s.
 The 1927 map (shown here) was the first to be included in the Atlas.
 The GIS Division has also posted aerial photos from 1995 to 2006, taken approximately every two years.

-Insurance Maps.
 The Hopkins and Sanborn Companies created detailed fire insurance maps of American Cities.
 The Hopkins Insurance map from 1877 (shown here) is our earliest insurance map.
 The waterfront portion is currently included in the Atlas.